faustogerman/narrative-trails/README.md

 cd narrative-trails
 pip install -r requirements.txt
 ```
-Note: We recommend creating a dedicated conda environment to install the dependencies and execute this project.
+Note: We recommend using a dedicated Conda environment to install and execute this project.

 ## Usage
-After cloning the repository and installing the the dependencies in the `requirements.txt` file, open any of the `.ipynb` to reproduce our results.
-The [Examples](./Examples/) folder contains example notebooks for the News Articles and VisPub datasets.
+After cloning the repository and installing the dependencies from `requirements.txt` open and run any `.ipynb` file to reproduce our results.
+Example Jupyter notebooks for the News Articles and VisPub datasets are available in the [./Examples](./Examples/) folder with details about parameters and redundancy reduction.

 NOTE: Expect the results to be slightly different from ours, since each installation of UMAP and HDSCAN can lead to different initial random states, producing different low-dimensional projections.